8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 Here are some tips for building high-quality backlinks:

-It is important to note that building backlinks takes time and effort.
-There is no quick fix for improving your SEO rankings.
 However, by following the tips above, you can gradually build a network of high-quality backlinks that will help to improve your website's ranking in search results.

 Here are some tips for avoiding spam links:

 If you have spam links pointing to your website, you can disavow them using Google Search Console.
-Disavowing spam links can help to protect your website from penalties and improve your SEO rankings.
+Disavowing spam links can help protect your website from penalties and improve your SEO rankings.

-• Keyword stuffing: This is when you use too many keywords in your content, which makes it look spammy and can hurt your rankings.
+Keyword stuffing: This is when you use too many keywords in your content, which makes it look spammy and can hurt your rankings.

-• Duplicate content: This is when you copy content from other websites without giving them credit.
+Duplicate content: This is when you copy content from other websites without giving them credit.
 Google will penalize you for this, so it's important to always create original content.

 You can improve your ranking in Google search results by avoiding these things.
 Here are some additional tips for writing content that Google will love: